Find out more about specific considerations you need to make when working with more vulnerable patients.

 A general increase in anxiety is to be expected in the current situation.
 Often simply acknowledging these difficulties can help to contain some of these anxieties.
 This can be facilitated by maintaining access to midwifery services, accessing sources of self-help for anxiety and stress and when necessary self-referral to local IAPT (Improving Access to Psychological Therapies) Services in England or equivalents in other nations.

-It is important to be aware of this and for women to utilise strategies which have been useful previously.
-Some of these strategies may not currently be available due to social isolation – such as maintaining a daily routine, meeting up with friends, attending antenatal groups etc. Consideration needs to be given for how these strategies can be adapted to make them available in some way – this will often be aided by the use of technology to contact friends and family, and attend virtual groups.
-See advice from PHE.
+It is important to be aware of this and for women to utilise strategies which have been useful previously, including maintaining a daily routine, meeting up with friends, attending antenatal groups, etc..
+Some of these strategies may not currently be available in their usual form.
+Consideration needs to be given for how these strategies can be adapted to make them available in some way – this will often be aided by the use of technology to contact friends and family and attend virtual groups.
+See advice from the NHS.
 Usual services still exist, albeit in a different form.
 It is important to continue to inform midwifery services of any concerns so that advice and additional support can be offered.
 Specialised perinatal mental health services are still running – they can offer additional assessment, advice and support.

 Maternal mental illnesses remain one of the leading causes of maternal death.
 There are key red flags identified from the MBRRACE reports which still need to be acted upon promptly:

-- Recent significant changes in mental state or emergence of new symptoms
+- Recent significant changes in mental state or the emergence of new symptoms

 - New thoughts or acts of violent self-harm